dgilland/fnc/CONTRIBUTING.rst

 8. Commit your changes and push your branch to GitHub::

     $ git add .
-    $ git commit -m "<Detailed description of your changes.>"
+    $ git commit -m "<Detailed description of your changes>"
     $ git push origin name-of-your-bugfix-or-feature-branch

 9. Submit a pull request through GitHub.